National Museum of India: Building

 The current building of the National Museum was designed by the architect Ganesh Bikaji Deolalikar, and the foundation stone was laid by Prime Minister Jawaharlal Nehru on 12 May 1955.
 Once the building was ready, the new museum was inaugurated by Dr. Sarvepalli Radhakrishnan, Vice-President of India, on 18 December 1960.
 It stands today on the plot of land earmarked in Edwin L. Lutyens' plan for the Imperial Museum and was occupied by a small Museum of Central Asian Antiquities that housed the important collection of the explorer Sir Aurel Stein.

+Sculpture beside a garden path at the National Museum in New Delhi.

 The National Museum building was planned to be built in phases to finally give it an octagonal shape.
 Its first phase was inaugurated in 1960, and the second was completed in 1989.
 For the third and final phase, a foundation stone was laid on 18 December 2017, and involves the razing down of the Archaeological Survey of India (ASI) building which has been moved to Dharohar Bhawan.
 As maps of the original plan suggest, roughly a quarter portion remains to be added for the completion of the building.
 The National Museum building has three floors with galleries radiating from a central garden court.
 The National Museum Institute, which is on the first floor of the museum and has a "deemed to be university" status, will be shifting to a new campus in Noida.